 After law school, Diego was also selected to serve as a judicial clerk to Justice Debra L. Stephens of the Washington State Supreme Court.

 Diego is a member of the Washington State Association for Justice, Washington Employment Lawyers Association, and the Latino/a Bar Association of Washington.
+He has been active as a volunteer with LBAW in providing legal advice and assistance in its community clinics.

 He is a native Spanish speaker with fluency in Japanese and Portuguese.
 In his free time, Diego enjoys spending time with his wife and new son, eating all things vegan, and playing music.